Wednesday, November 6, 2024

 Totaal 55 km zonder blaren, zonder pijn, zonder moeite, zonder onenigheden / en met veel genoegen, mooie vergezichten en goed weer.

 Kranten en internet geven elke dag aan dat Nederland vol zit.
 De politiek benadrukt dit ook, edoch langs de Dommel krijg je toch een heel ander gevoel.
 Deze meanderende regenrivier wordt bijna continu omzoomd door weilanden en bossen.
 Slecht langs een paar km hebben mensen huizen waarvan gezegd kan worden dat ze 'píed dans l'eau' staan / letterlijk huis of tuin grenzend aan het water.
-Voor Dommelliefhebbers zoals Cor en Ton is dat zo'n beetje het summum aan woongenot.
+Voor Dommel-liefhebbers zoals Cor en Ton is dat zo'n beetje het summum aan woongenot.
 In NL schat ik dat een huis met tuin aan de oever van de Dommel in een dorp als Borkel of Dommelen, en dan vrijstaand en in redeljke staat, toch al gauw zo'n slordige 7 ton moet opbrengen.
 Dat zal in Belgie beduidend minder zijn, hoewel de grondpercelen zoals we gezien hebben in Overpelt stukken groter zijn dan in Valkenswaard.
-Enfin, dit is water naar de zee dragen: we zijn allemaal in de 70 jaar jong, en zitten de rit uit in onze woon/verblijfstede.
+Enfin, dit is water naar de zee dragen: we zijn allemaal in de 70 jaar jong, en zitten de rit uit in onze woon/verblijfsstede.
 Als we nog ooit verkassen dan is het waarschijnlijk naar een apartement, bejaardenwoning of wellicht zelfs naar een zorgcentrum als het Leenderhof in mijn dorp Leende.

 Plezant; dat is Belgie altijd / Overpelt

 De Dommel is er in de laatse 40 jaar op vooruit gegaan.
-Ik herinner me nog dat toen Cor, Frans van Hout en ik in 1976 langs deze rivier struinden, er met name rond Eindhoven en in de Pelt-regio in Belgie nogal wat waterpartijen vervuild waren.
+Ik herinner me nog dat toen Cor, Frans van Hout en ik in 1976 (of 1977?) langs deze rivier struinden, er met name rond Eindhoven en in de Pelt-regio in Belgie nogal wat waterpartijen vervuild waren.
 Deels kwam dit door de lokale industrie maar ook denk ik doordat de boeren sterk giftige pesticiden (onder meer DDT) gebruikten ..en last but not least doordat mensen nog de gewoonte hadden veel huisafval gewoon langs of in de Dommel te kieperen.
 Dat is allemaal verbeterd.
 En er is een samenwerking die funktioneert tussen de Nederlandse en Belgische 'waterschappen' die het uitgestrekte stroomgebied des Dommels beheren.
 En het laten meanderen, met andere woorden de rivieren weer grotendeels 'op hun loop laten' zorgt voor een meer origineel en natuurlijk parcours, een hogere grondwaterstand en meer diversiteit in flora and fauna.
 Zo zijn ook belangrijke stromen die de Dommel voeden, waaronder de Warmbeek, Keersop en Tongelreep deels weer teruggebracht naar een meer oorspronkelijk verloop en met een natuurlijke overloop.
 Ook belangrijk: tientallen kleine stuwen zijn geplaatst die het debiet van de Dommel reguleren per seizoen.
 Er moet nu brasem en karper in de Dommel zitten; wellicht ook snoek.
 En wanneer komt de forel weer terug of is er die al...en misschien zelfs de zalm over tien jaar?
 Er is nu ook een erkend wandelpad langs de gehele lengte van de Dommel (120km), hoewel wij merkten dat de laatste 7km door de prairies van het uitgestrekte dorp Wijchmaal de route niet meer langs de Dommel liep maar gewoon over de verharde weg.
 Tenslotte is er het gesponsorde Natura 2000 project (Europese Unie) dat ervoor zorgt dat ten Zuiden van Eindhoven het stroomgebied inclusief vloedbossen aan de rand van de Groote Heide, Leenderbos en Plateaux de afgelopen 25 jaar hebben bijgedragen tot een vergroting van de recreatie mogelijkheden en een bescherming van de natuur: het Brabantse (zanderige) landschap: De Kempen oftewel Campina volgens de Romeinen.

 En als je mij nu vraagt welke zijn de drie mooiste wandelstukken langs de Dommel tussen Valkenswaard en de bron dan kies ik toch in willekeurige volgorde voor